NCEI Development of Coastal DEMs

 3) Visually Evaluate and Edit Data

-After the original datasets have been converted, NGDC assesses the datasets for quality and accuracy.
+After the original datasets have been converted, NCEI assesses the datasets for quality and accuracy.
 It is important that each dataset is accurate both within itself and when compared to and overlaid with other datasets.
 Datasets must be consistent in order to transition smoothly when their edges meet or overlay.
-If a dataset contains errors or is overlaid by a more accurate dataset, NGDC edits and clips the data as necessary.
-NGDC visually assesses data using ESRI's ArcGIS, Applied Imagery's Quick Terrain Modeler, IVS 3D's Fledermaus, and other software products.
+If a dataset contains errors or is overlaid by a more accurate dataset, NCEI edits and clips the data as necessary.
+NCEI visually assesses data using ESRI's ArcGIS, Applied Imagery's Quick Terrain Modeler, IVS 3D's Fledermaus, and other software products.

 4) Build and Evaluate DEMs